Freedom of information - access to information

 information needed from the applicant will pause the request until received.
 We

-are able to extend the timescale when considering an exemption that requires
+can extend the timescale when considering an exemption that requires

 consideration of the public interest test.
 If this is the case, the applicant will